quantiota/Raspberry-Pi-AI-Agent-Host/notebooks/vehicle-tracking/README.md

 ###  Set up parameter:

+After installing the AI Agent Host, open VS Code in your browser through an HTTPS connection.
+Navigate to >project/vehicle-tracking/data-stream-processing.py.
-The script is set to connect to a QuestDB instance with the following credentials:
+The script is pre-configured to connect to a QuestDB instance using the following credentials:

 ```
 dbname="qdb",